isabellyrocha/sgx-ompss-apps/dot-product/README.rst

    length), and when all the tasks are completed, the contents of the vector are summed.

-Once we have introduced the dot product operation and the different ways of parallelizing a reduction, let's start this exercise.
-If you open the *dot-product.c* file, you will see that the ``dot_product`` function is a bit more complicated than the previous version.
+If you open the *dot-product.c* file, you will see that the ``dot_product`` f unction is a bit more complicated than the previous version.
+Basically we have prepared our code to parallelize it, creating a private storage for each chunk and splitting the main loop into two different nested loops to adjust the granularity of our tasks (see ``CHUNK_SIZE`` variable).

 ..
 Ternary operator is wrongly colored in C syntax.
 If newer versions ever fix it, c# can be removed.
 .. code-block:: c#